samwalls/neuron-citation/README.md

 **Note**: this requires neuron version `1.9.29.0` or later.

+See [this project's github pages](https://samwalls.github.io/neuron-citation/) for a set of working examples.

 ## Installation

 In order to use this, first add the following to `static/head.html` in your neuron notes directory.